 Notice of Filing and Additional Record Designation.
 No later than 3 days after a petition or cross-petition for review is filed, the petitioner and cross-petitioner must file with the trial court a “notice of filing.”
 The notice of filing may designate additional items for the record described in (e).
 These items may include additional certified transcripts of trial court proceedings prepared under Rule 32.4(e), or that were otherwise available to the trial court and the parties, and are material to the issues raised in the petition for review.

 Motions.
-Motions for extensions of time to file petitions or cross-petitions for review must be filed with the trial court, which must decide the motions.
+Motions for extensions of time to file petitions or cross-petitions for review must be filed with the trial court, which must decide the motions promptly.
 The parties must file all other motions in the appellate court.

 Form and Contents of a Petition or Cross-Petition for Review.